Ivy-Apps/ivy-wallet/docs/Architecture.md

 - You have access to `LaunchedEffect`, `remember` and the entire Compose runtime.
 - The above leads to more simple and less nested code.

-> Tip: In Ivy Wallet, inherit the `ComposeViewModel` base class and you're good to go!
+> Tip: In Ivy Wallet, inherit the `ComposeViewModel` base class and you're good to go.

 ## Modularization: by screen/feature